 The Ukrainian Congressional Committee of America and Head of its Washington branch M. Sawkiw made a significant contribution to further development of the Congressional Ukrainian Caucus.

 The Caucus is now one of the largest in the U.S. Congress.
 Currently, it consists of nearly four dozen House Members representing both the Republican and Democratic parties.
-The Ukrainian Caucus is led by four co-chairs – Brian Fitzpatrick (R-PA), Andy Harris (R-MD), Marcy Kaptur (D-OH), and Michael Quigley (D-Il).
+The Ukrainian Caucus is led by four co-chairs – Brian Fitzpatrick (R-PA), Joe Wilson (R-SC), Marcy Kaptur (D-OH), and Michael Quigley (D-Il).
 Most of the Caucus members have large Ukrainian constituencies in their home districts.
-Some of them, Marcy Kaptur and Andy Harris for example, are of Ukrainian descend.

 The goal of the Caucus is to promote the bilateral U.S.-Ukraine cooperation, including through legislation.
 Another goal is to facilitate the awareness of members of the Congress about political, economic, social, and cultural events occurring in Ukraine.
 Special attention is paid to supporting Ukraine in democratization and market-oriented reforms, as well as to shaping the U.S. Congress official position regarding Ukraine’s success in their implementation.